-The Company has not recognized any revenue or incurred any loss from discontinued operations or extraordinary items since becoming a reporting issuer.
+The Company has not recognized any revenue or incurred any loss from discontinued operations since becoming a reporting issuer.

-During the last 8 quarters, the Company has consistently reported net losses, with the exception of the quarter ended March 31, 2019 where an impairment reversal adjustment was made to the accounts resulting in a Net Profit of \$52,400,354.
+During the last 8 quarters, excluding impairment adjustment made in March 2019 quarter, and the March 31, 2020 quarter, the Company has consistently reported net losses.
 The most significant factor affecting quarterly losses is continuing administrative expenses.